damianooldoni/git-course-demo/README.md

 Development by INBO and WWW.

-Pieter will work further on this.
+Peter will work further on this.